4 snuggle-up days with 3/4 board, beauty voucher and free access to our wellness area up from € 312> go to website <

 Phone:+39/0474/913278

-Villabassa - Museo del turismo of the Upper Puster Valley (Touristic Museum)
+• Villabassa - Museo del turismo of the Upper Puster Valley (Touristic Museum)

-Villabassa has had a pioneer`s role, which started 150 years ago, in the development of tourism in the tyrolean region and in the Upper Puster Valley thanks to the train connections of Villabassa with many major cities.
-The museum is located in the Casa Wassermann House and it affords you the opportunity to get to know the story of tourism which was open only to the weill off, up to modern day tourism, with examples of the first touristic places (old hotels and guesthouses, numerous thermal baths) and the construction of the rail way in Puster Valley and the origins of alpineism in the region.
+Villabassa has had a pioneer`s role, which started 150 years ago, in the development of tourism in the Tyrolean region and in the Upper Puster Valley thanks to the train connections of Villabassa with many major cities.
+The museum is located in the Casa Wassermann House and it affords you the opportunity to get to know the story of tourism which was open only to the well off, up to modern day tourism, with examples of the first touristic places (old hotels and guesthouses, numerous thermal baths) and the construction of the rail way in Puster Valley and the origins of alpinism in the region.

 Touristic Museum in the upper Puster Valley